-The MA in Psychology (Social and Organisational) is designed to prepare students for careers as organisational/occupational psychologists, as teachers and/or researchers.
+The MA Degree in Social and Organisational Psychology aims to equip students for careers as organisational/occupational psychologists, in either academic or professional domains.

-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
+Applicants for this course will be required to have the normal qualifications for entry to an MA Degree.
 Other graduates may be admitted to the degree if deemed to be equivalently qualified.
 As the number of places is strictly limited, it may not be possible to admit all qualified applicants.

-The course consists of two main dimensions, theoretical and applied, which run concurrently throughout the year.
-The theoretical side is composed of lectures, seminars, case studies and research papers.
-The practical side includes company/industrial placement and workshops in computers and audio-visual aids.
+A distinctive feature of this course is its concentration on the development of practical, professional skills.
+The course provides an integration of research, academic study and professional issues, which run concurrently throughout the year.
+The theoretical side comprises lectures, seminars, case studies and research papers.
+The practical side includes skills acquisition through workshops with practitioners of work and organisational psychology, and placement in organisations during the year.